You Don’t Have to Pay Your Student Loans If You Don’t Want To

 I’ve written a lot of this advice in five years covering personal finance.
 It’s been good and useful.
 But like most experts in this space, I’ve neglected an important reality.

 Many of us are unconcerned with the totality of this debt — what it means for our financial goals or creditworthiness for the next 10 or 20 years.
-We’re concerned with how a $400 monthly bill effects us right now.
+We’re concerned with how a $400 monthly bill affects us right now.

 Here’s the advice I’ve always wanted to share: You don’t have to pay your student loans if you don’t want to.